oleksiilytvyn/grail/README.md

 ## Running from sources ##

-Change working directory to grail root and execute following command in terminal:
+Change working directory to grail project root and execute following command in terminal:

     python grail.py